dibdobrob/speak/README.md

+> This is a site for Speak.events - a not for profit organisation aimed at helping people to find their voice and learn to speak in public.

-> This is a work in progress (not yet live) site for Dragons Running Club Sale.
-Powered by Jekyll.
+> This site is Powered by Jekyll.

 ## Credits